jfrancis42/consul-lisp/README.md

 # Consul

 This is a library to support HashiCorp's Consul.
-At this stage, only getting/putting KV values are supported, but full support for service discovery is in the works.
+At this stage, only getting/putting/deleting KV values is supported, but full support for service discovery is in the works.

-At this point, configuration and use of the library are extremely simple.
+Configuration and use of the library is extremely simple.
 You'll need to create a consul object (which holds the information about a given consul server), then make kv-get, kv-put, and kv-delete calls to get, set, and delete values.
 When instantiating the consul object, it assumes sane defaults if you don't supply any parameters.
 Specifically, if instantiated with not parameters, it assumes no TLS, a host of "localhost", a port of 8500, and a protocol version "1".
 There is a field for an authentication token, but this is unused in this version of code (will be supported in future versions).

 ```
 CL-USER> (defvar *consul* (make-instance 'consul:consul :host "consul.example.com" :tls nil))